 Just pursue your passion

 Employees prefer to hire people who have decision-making, organizational and planning, problem-solving, writing and communication skills.

-After factoring in need-based financial aid and/or merit-based scholarships, go to the college with the best students and the most distinguished faculty.
 These skills, Cappelli suggests, are best learned in liberal arts programs.
 Currently derided by proponents of a more “practical” curriculum, the liberal arts, he writes, “may make the greatest intellectual and learning demands on students of any field.”

 To be sure, a liberal arts degree does not come with a guarantee of a big financial payoff.
 But then again, despite implicit and explicit promises, neither do the much ballyhooed applied vocational degrees.